apache/ozone-site/docs/08-developer-guide/04-project/02-release-guide.md

 - Link to the release candidate tag on Github
 - Link to a Jira query showing all resolved issues for this release.
 Something like [this](https://issues.apache.org/jira/issues/?jql=project%20%3D%20HDDS%20AND%20status%20in%20(Resolved%2C%20Closed)%20AND%20fixVersion%20%3D%201.4.0).
 - Location of the source and binary tarballs.
 This link will look something like https://dist.apache.org/repos/dist/dev/ozone/1.2.0-rc0
-- Location where the maven artifacts are staged.
+- Location where the Maven artifacts are staged.
 This link will look something like <https://repository.apache.org/content/repositories/orgapacheozone-1001/>
 - Link to the public key used to sign the artifacts.
 This should always be in the KEYS file and you can just link to that: <https://dist.apache.org/repos/dist/dev/ozone/KEYS>
 - Fingerprint of the key used to sign the artifacts.